Peter-Juhasz/value-bit-array/readme.md

 The following implementation uses zero heap allocations, so it is suitable for high performance scenarios, but only where the number of elements in the bit array is small (or fits the the stack).

 ## Implementation
-We are going to store bits batched as unsigned integers (instead of array of booleans, because a boolean has the size of a byte) to save memory (similarly to the built type [BitArray](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Collections/src/System/Collections/BitArray.cs)).
+We are going to store bits batched as unsigned integers (instead of array of booleans, because a boolean has the size of a byte) to save memory (similarly to the built-in type [BitArray](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Collections/src/System/Collections/BitArray.cs)).
 The largest integer type which supports native bit operations on most platforms is `ulong`, so we are going to use that as a storage primitive (we could use `nuint` as well for a platform independent native integer).

 Our storage would look like this:
 ```